 After my morning cup of coffee I checked the weather on the Internet.
 The predicted wind for today was only force 3-4 NW, and even weaker, but it may change by Monday to a southerly and strengthen.
 Then, they predicted force up to 7 for Wednesday.
 We shall see.

 I also received an e-mail from Mark Davis of S/Y Spindrift.
 He and Monique are actually in Patmos in a cove just N of Skala.
 This is less than 2 M from Thetis.
 They are planning to go shopping in Skala and they will call me later.
 Now I too needed to go to Skala and do some shopping especially for fresh bread and fruits.
 But Skala is a fairly long walk from Agrio Livadhi.
 So, I decided to go with the dinghy instead and on the way check on Spindrift.

 Indeed Spindrift was in the first little cove just N of Skala and S of Meloyi.
 Since the time was fairly early and I did not see any activity on her deck and not wanting to disturb her crew I did not stop but proceeded to Skala with the intention to stop on my way back.
 After I finished my shopping I started my return to Agrio Livadhi.
 On the way, I saw that Spindriftʼs dinghy was missing and so I concluded that my friends had already left.
 As I was approaching Thetis Mark did call.
-They do not have a mobile phone but he was calling from public phone.
+They did not have a mobile phone but he was calling from a public phone.
 I told him that now I know where they are and I will later move Thetis to their cove.